 Ted brings credibility that is informed by deep experience with major engagements.
 His diverse background as a creative director, information architect, and cultural anthropologist offers a strong foundation for his collaborations at the intersection of social and technological evolution.

 Barbara DaCosta has over two decades of program/project management experience in business and IT transformations.
-Her experience is diverse, ranging from global big banks (including JP Morgan, Barclays, BNP Paribas, BNY Mellon, Credit Suisse) to New York City government, in delivering robust enterprise-wide infrastructure, risk management and regulatory compliance solutions.
-Barbara also helps entrepreneurs and minority women owned business enterprises to develop and grow strategically.
-She is an active volunteer in civic/community transformations, and provides project management training, mentoring and coaching to professionals and business leaders.
+Her experience is diverse, ranging from global big banks (including JP Morgan, Barclays, BNP Paribas, BNY Mellon, Credit Suisse) to New York City government, in delivering robust enterprise-wide infrastructure, risk management, and regulatory compliance solutions.
+Barbara also helps entrepreneurs and minority women-owned business enterprises to develop and grow strategically.
+She is an active volunteer in civic/community transformations and provides project management training, mentoring and coaching to professionals and business leaders.

-Barbara holds a master’s degree in Public Administration from CUNY/Bernard Baruch College, a bachelor’s degree in Information Systems Management from CUNY/York College, and certificate in Nonprofit Leadership from Fordham University.
-In addition, she holds a project management professional (PMP) from the Project Management Institute, and a certified scrum master (CSM) from the Scrum Alliance.
+Barbara holds a master’s degree in Public Administration from CUNY/Bernard Baruch College, a bachelor’s degree in Information Systems Management from CUNY/York College, and a certificate in Nonprofit Leadership from Fordham University.
+In addition, she holds a project management professional (PMP) from the Project Management Institute and a certified scrum master (CSM) from the Scrum Alliance.

 Harvey is an ordained Interfaith minister and co-founded the Association of Interfaith ministers.
 He now prefers to be called an Open Faith minister.
 In 2004, Harvey became the chairperson of A World Alliance of Interfaith Clergy serving until 2008 when he enabled them to have their first conference of Interfaith clergy.
 In 2008, he became an active member of the United Nations NGO Committee for Spirituality, Values, and Global Concerns and began meditating in the Dag Hammersjold Meditation Center in the United Nations where he met Ted Schulman.

-We are a Networked Innovation Agency offering access to leading providers of technology, engineering, and distributed ledger (blockchain) services for the Internet of Things economy.
+We are a Networked Innovation Consultancy offering access to leading providers of technology, engineering, and distributed ledger (blockchain) services for the Internet of Things economy.
 Strategically positioned between advertising agencies and technology networks we offer a unified approach creating a greater return on investment and value for our clients.

 Our creative development framework combines cross-cultural communications, community resilience, and integral social sciences.
 In a globally networked economy, we understand that culture is central to a brand.
 Technology is driving one of the most transformative eras in history, without a map it's hard to make predictions, especially about the future.